NirmitBangar/fingerprint-unlock-explained/README.md

 ###  Optical Sensor
 ![Optical](assets/optical.png)

-- Uses light to capture an image
+- Uses light to capture a 2D image
-- Detects ridges and valleys
+- Bright areas = ridges, dark = valleys

- Simple, but less secure
+ Works like a tiny camera under your screen

+**Limitation:** Can be fooled by high-quality images

 ---

 ###  Capacitive Sensor
 ![Capacitive](assets/capacitive.png)

-- Uses electrical signals
+- Uses electrical charge differences
-- Ridges touch → valleys don’t
+- Ridges conduct electricity differently than valleys
-- Builds a detailed pattern

- Most commonly used in smartphones
+ Creates a much more accurate fingerprint map

+**Why it's popular:**
+- Fast
+- Reliable
+- Harder to fake

 ---

 ###  Ultrasonic Sensor
 ![Ultrasonic](assets/ultrasonic.png)

-- Uses sound waves
+- Emits ultrasonic waves
+- Measures reflections from your skin

-- Creates a 3D map of your fingerprint
+ Builds a **3D depth map** of your fingerprint

- More advanced and secure
+**Advantage:**
+Works even with slightly wet or dirty fingers

 ---